matt-dray/rostrum-blog/content/about.md

 <a href='https://twitter.com/mattdray' target="_blank">Twitter</a> | <a href='https://github.com/matt-dray' target="_blank">Github</a> | <a href='https://carpentries.org/instructors/#matt-dray' target="_blank">The Carpentries</a>

-I like using R to learn and teach, particularly if it involves important pop-culture references like Pokemon and Dawson's Creek.
+I like using R to learn and teach, particularly if it involves important pop-culture references like Pokémon and Dawson's Creek.
 I'm a data scientist in the public sector (my views belong to me and no-one else).
 I have a PhD in the effects of environmental change on plant litter decay ('watching leaves rot') from Cardiff University and an Entomology MSc from Imperial College London.
 I'm not [the rapper](https://en.wikipedia.org/wiki/Dr._Dre).

 ### Adriana De Palma